code-423n4/2024-10-coded-estate/README.md

 Please review the above confidentiality requirements carefully, and if anything is unclear, ask questions in the private audit channel in the C4 Discord.

-## Automated Findings / Publicly Known Issues

-The 4naly3er report can be found [here](https://github.com/code-423n4/2024-09-coded-estate/blob/main/4naly3er-report.md).

-_Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 # Scope

 *See [scope.txt](https://github.com/code-423n4/2024-09-coded-estate/blob/main/scope.txt)*